SalmHossam/Automation_Testing_For_Website/README.md

 # Sw_Testing_Project
-Project for Automation Testing using robotFrameWork for website "https://www.imdb.com/"
+Project for Automation Testing using robotFrameWork for website IMDB "https://www.imdb.com/"

 Scenario 1: Verify user can search for a movie on the IMDb homepage ● Given that the user is on the IMDb homepage "https://www.imdb.com/"